 “By way of white supremacy, ignorance and fear, a beautiful, peaceful religion met its death on the bleeding fields of Wounded Knee.”—unknown author, maybe Mooney, maybe me.

 I found the above quote in the notations scribbled in the margins of my copy of Mooney’s book.
-Yellow, pink, and blue Post-It notes flag important pages with information I hi-lited and deemed important over twenty years ago.
+Yellow, pink, and blue Post-It notes flag important pages with information I high-lighted and deemed important over twenty years ago.
 I don’t remember writing the words.
 And maybe they’re Mooney’s, but I was unable to locate them anywhere in the book or on the web.

 How I Became Interested

-I began writing seriously in 1995 when the idea for my first novel was planted by my first Walk-In.
-It was to be about a little boy who had an imaginary friend who wasn’t imaginary.
 Back then—pre-google—I researched in the surrounding towns’ libraries and ran across an article written about a little boy who was kidnapped by the Comanches.
-From this new found acknowledge, I began my research into Native American beliefs.
+From this new found knowledge, I began my research into Native American beliefs.
 I became a captive—as the boy did—to their traditions and customs.

 My Walk-In always asks me questions in a way that make me discover the answers for myself.
 He is never forthcoming.
 He asked: “Think about it.
 Why would the Creator tell the Native Americans to practice a religion that would inevitably be killed by the fear of White Men?”